 How Assets Are Divided in a Washington Divorce

 Washington is a community property state, which means that generally, any assets or debts that occurred after the date of marriage are owned equally by both parties.
-Any assets or debts that belonged to an individual before the marriage are considered separate property that still belongs only to the original owner.
+Any assets or debts that belonged to an individual before the marriage are considered seperate property that still belongs only to the original owner.

 You may be able to negotiate an agreement with your spouse with the specifics of property ownership and submit it to the court.
 However, if negotiations fail, the court will step in to help take care of it.